Phoenix Chemical Exposure Lawyers

 As mentioned above, there are some industries where asbestos-related problems are fairly common.
 If you have one of the following jobs and you are experiencing respiratory problems, you may have been exposed to asbestos at work.

 Many of the illnesses listed above, in particular, mesothelioma, are particularly infamous for remaining dormant for several years.
 The Environmental Protection Agency (EPA) and OSHA (Occupational Safety and Health Administration) are in charge of regulating asbestos exposure.
 If you believe that your employer knowingly exposed you to asbestos, you can report the offending party to OSHA.

 As an employee, it is your employer's job to ensure that you are not exposed to asbestos.
 If you work in an industry that specializes in removing asbestos, your employer should take the necessary steps to provide you with safety equipment and limit your exposure.
 If you can legally prove that your employer exposed you to asbestos, you may be entitled to monetary compensation for your medical expenses, lost wages, and pain and suffering.

 You may also have a claim for "secondary" exposure if you have asbestos-related health problems.
 For example, if you work in a building that is undergoing renovation and you are exposed to asbestos, you may be able to take legal action.
 If a family member or roommate has been exposed to asbestos on a regular basis, you may also be at risk for lung problems.

 In the state of Arizona, the statute of limitations for asbestos-related cases is only two years.
 That means that if you believe you have been exposed to this dangerous material, you will need to act fast and hire a Phoenix construction accident attorney at once.
-Here at Breyer Law Offices, P.C., we have the experience and knowledge you need to defend your rights.
-Get in touch with the husband and wife legal team now by calling (602) 267-1280.
+Here at The Husband & Wife Law Team, we have the experience and knowledge you need to defend your rights.
+Get in touch with us now by calling (602) 457-6222.